 How do you get advice that is designed to help you and not just earn a commission for you taking a particular job?
 Who outside your organization can you speak with as a sounding board for your ideas and your struggles

-As someone who worked in search for more than 40 years, I have intimate knowledge of the search process and can translate its ambiguities and offer real life explanations for what is going.
+As someone who worked in search for more than 40 years, I have intimate knowledge of the search process and can translate its ambiguities and offer real life explanations for what is going on.
 In addition, as a leadership and executive coach, I can help you sort through professional challenges, options and opportunities with great questions to help you come to your own conclusions.

 Unlike a recruiter or headhunter, I work for you, not an employer.
 I don’t have a financial interest in you taking a particular job like recruiters or headhunters do.